 By: Cameron Larsen

 The world of fly fishing can be a confusing one, beginners are forced to learn new lingo, new techniques, and digest new info regarding fish and their behavior.
-Of the years we have published many articles to help beginners and veterans alike, they are archived at http://www.bigyflyco.com for your use.
+Over the years, we have published many articles to help beginners and veterans alike, they are archived at http://www.bigyflyco.com for your use.

-This article is an overview of fly fishing flies, and mostly fly fishing flies used primarily for trout.
-Although we will touch on other species as well.
-When you browse a fly shop, a catalog or an online fly shop, you will see flies organized into a few broad categories.
+This article is an overview of fly fishing flies and mostly fly fishing flies are used primarily for trout.
+However, we will touch on other species as well.
+When you browse a fly shop, a catalog, or an online fly shop, you will see flies organized into a few broad categories.
 And then perhaps sub-divided again into smaller categories.
 But lets us first look at these broad categories.
-Generally you will see Nymphs, Dry Flies, Streamers and nowadays probably Beadhead Nymphs or just Beadheads.
-First off all these are common trout flies, and many can be used for other species as well, streamers are especially useful for virtually all game fish.
+Generally, you will see Nymphs, Dry Flies, Streamers, and nowadays, probably Beadhead Nymphs or just Beadheads.
+First off, these are common trout flies, and many can be used for other species as well.
+Streamers are especially useful for virtually all game fish.

 Beadheads- Beadheads or beadhead nymphs migrated to America from Europe and became wildly popular.
-(Well not the actual nymphs, but the fly patterns.)
-Unfortunately fish are not stupid, and while they are still the most popular category of pattern today, they are not the panacea we all though twenty years ago.
+(Well, not the actual nymphs, but the fly patterns.)
+Unfortunately, fish are not stupid, and while they are still the most popular category of the pattern today, they are not the panacea we all thought of twenty years ago.
 Yes, fish do evolve.
 Beadheads are simply nymphs with a little, usually gold bead, by the eye of the hook.
 They allow faster sinking, a different 'swimming action', and the bright bead attracts fish.
-Popular beadheads include all the nymphs named above with a beadhead tied in front of them.
+Popular beadheads include all the nymphs named above, with a beadhead tied in front of them.

-Dry Flies--Dry Flies are the classic fly requiring the graceful casting that most non-fly fishers think of as fly fishing.
-Dry flies are tied to float on top of the water, and provide for remarkable strikes from fish as they rise to the surface eagerly attack your offering.
-While being the most dramatic form of fly fishing it also requires the most stealth and patience and can cause the most frustration.
+Dry Flies--Dry Flies are the classic fly requiring the graceful casting that most non-fly fishers think of, like fly fishing.
+Dry flies are tied to float on top of the water and provide for remarkable strikes from fish as they rise to the surface and eagerly attack your offering.
+While being the most dramatic form of fly fishing, it also requires the most stealth and patience and can cause the most frustration.
 But the rewards are exhilarating.
-Popular dry flies include: Adams, Elk Hair Caddis, Stimulator, Wulffs, Parachutes.
+Popular dry flies include Adams, Elk Hair Caddis, Stimulator, Wulffs, and Parachutes.

 Streamers-Streamers are 'flies' or patterns tied to imitate smaller fish, leeches, and crustaceans.
 To think that fish only eat insects is foolish snobbery, although a thought maintained by some.
 Fish eat indiscriminately, and that includes everything available to them, even the bit of your sandwich that fell into the water.
-There are times and places where minnows and leeches make up the majority of a game fish diet, and unlike many nymphs and dry flies, streamer type food is available year around.
-Popular streamers include Woolly Bugger, Muddler Minnows, Egg-Sucking Leech, Mickey Finns.
-Many of these patterns are available either as a beadhead or the similar conehead.
+There are times and places where minnows and leeches make up the majority of a game fish diet, and unlike many nymphs and dry flies, streamer-type food is available year-round.
+Popular streamers include Woolly Bugger, Muddler Minnows, Egg-Sucking Leech, and Mickey Finns.
+Many of these patterns are available either as a beadhead or a similar conehead.

-These categories can be broken down again, and even again.
-Dry flies in particular have a wide variety of sub-categories, including parachutes, which is taking standard dry flies and tying the hackle in a different fashion.
-You can also throw in a terrestrial category which is nothing more than a dry fly, whose origin was not the water.
-Such as ants, hoppers or beetles.
+These categories can be broken down again and even again.
+Dry flies in particular have a wide variety of sub-categories, including parachutes, which are taking standard dry flies and tying the hackle in a different fashion.
+You can also throw in a terrestrial category which is nothing more than a dry fly whose origin was not the water.
+Such as ants, hoppers, or beetles.

 There are also specialty flies and these are generally classified by fish species instead of fly type.
-The exception is egg flies, which just look like fish eggs and while they are widely used for salmon and or steelhead they are also popular for trout.
+The exception is egg flies, which just look like fish eggs, and while they are widely used for salmon and or steelhead, they are also popular for trout.
 Besides salmon/steelhead flies, there are also bass flies which are also used for pike and other fish.
 And saltwater flies, which once again can be broken down further into species.
-As these are highly specialized, the fly angler interested in them probably already has an extensive knowledge for their area, if not they should consult an guide or fly shop in their local vicinity.
+As these are highly specialized, the fly angler interested in them probably already has extensive knowledge of their area, if not they should consult a guide or fly shop in their local vicinity.